Symmetry indicators and anomalous surface states of topological crystalline insulators: Surface states

 \subsubsection{Classification of sTCIs in the 32 crystallographic point groups}

 We are now in a position to perform a systematic investigation of sTCIs in the 32 crystallographic point groups.
-As we argued in the beginning of this section, all these states can be built from the DSTI model considered in Sec.~\ref{Sec:DSTI} and copies of it stacked together.
+As we argued in the beginning of this section, all these states can be built from either the DSTI model considered in Sec.~\ref{Sec:DSTI}, or copies thereof.

-In Sec.~\ref{Sec:DSTI}, we proposed that there is a one-to-one correspondence between the signatures of the different symmetries and the pattern of massless modes on the surface.
+In Sec.~\ref{Sec:DSTI}, we proposed that there is a one-to-one correspondence between the signatures of the different symmetries and the pattern of gapless modes on the surface.
 One part of this correspondence is obvious since surface states corresponding to different symmetry signatures cannot be deformed into each other without changing these signatures.
 We conjecture that the opposite is also true: two patterns of surface modes can always be deformed into each other if they correspond to the same representation signatures for all the possible symmetries.
 We have checked this explicitly for several examples, where seemingly different surface state patterns corresponding to the same symmetry signatures turned out to be deformable into each other.

 For example, consider the point group $\bar 4$, where the only symmetry is a 4-fold rotoinversion.
-In this case, there seems to be two distinct surface state patterns corresponding to the ``$-$'' representation for $\bar C_4$, given by the ``equator'' state and the ``hinge'' state (cf.~Fig.~\ref{Trivial}).
+In this case, there seems to be two distinct surface state patterns corresponding to the ``$-$'' representation for $S_4$, given by the ``equator'' state and the ``hinge'' state (cf.~Fig.~\ref{Trivial}).
 These two can, nevertheless, be deformed into each.
 The reason is that, unlike rotation, rotoinversion does not leave the poles fixed.
+Therefore, there is no symmetry constraint on the mass terms at the poles, implying the intersection of gapless modes at the poles is spurious, i.e., it is unstable against symmetry-allowed perturbations.
 Thus, we can move the hinges symmetrically away from the poles, brining them to the equator.
 This can be seen more clearly by adding the two phases and noting that a mass term can be added to gap-out the modes at their intersection points (this is possible since rotoinversion does not enforce any local constraints on the mass).
 The resulting surface can be deformed to a trivial one as shown in Fig.~\ref{Trivial}.
 Alternatively, such correspondence can also be understood in a slightly more general language (i.e., beyond the Dirac theory analysis), as we elaborate in Sec.~\ref{Sec:Discussion}.